Stanislav Edward Shmelev

-Stanislav Edward Shmelev is an ecological economist affiliated with the International Society for Ecological Economics (ISEE), who currently holds several directorial positions at non-governmental organizations, consults with the UN Development Programme.
-He lectures at the University of St. Gallen and is the author of multiple books and articles on sustainability and ecological economics.
+Stanislav Edward Shmelev is an ecological economist affiliated with the International Society for Ecological Economics (ISEE).
+He currently holds several directorial positions at non-governmental organizations and consults with the UN Development Programme.
+He has been a visiting professor at the Universities of Torino, University of Geneva, Paris Dauphine, Sciences Po Caen, National University of Colombia, Kazakh National University and lectured at the University of St. Gallen, University of Edinburgh, University of Buckingham, and is the author of multiple books and articles on sustainability and ecological economics.

 Background

-Shmelev has worked as a Senior Researcher at the Environmental Change Institute, University of Oxford (2008–2009) and a Senior Visiting Research Associate at the School of Geography and the Environment, University of Oxford.
-The main focus of his work is on the theory of ecological economics, macroeconomic assessments of sustainability, sustainable cities, business models and investing, corporate sustainability and other environmental issues.
+Shmelev has worked as a Senior Researcher at the Environmental Change Institute, University of Oxford (2008–2009), and as a Senior Visiting Research Associate at the School of Geography and the Environment, University of Oxford.
+The main focus of his work is on the theory of ecological economics, macroeconomic assessments of sustainability, sustainable cities, business models and investing, corporate sustainability, and other environmental issues.
 He has been a visiting professor in ecological economics and lectured at various universities.

 As the founder and CEO of Environment Europe Limited, and founder and CEO of Environment Europe Foundation Stichting, he has started an executive education programme in Ecological Economics in Oxford.
 Run under the supervision of Environment Europe, it has been attended by participants from numerous countries.